grislyeye/three-meet/pages/classes/mighty.md

 ### Brawl

 You can roll a d6 + [Might](pages/characters/attributes.md?id=might) in place of the normal damage of your [unarmed strike](pages/combat/attacks?id=unarmed-strike).
 Additionally, on a successful hit with an unarmed strike you can use your [reaction](pages/combat/actions?id=reactions) to attempt to [grapple](pages/combat/attacks?id=grapple) the target.

-### Flurry of Blows

-Immediately after you make an [attack](pages/combat/attacks) on your turn, you can make two unarmed strikes, or improvised weapons as a bonus action.

-Once you use this feature, you must finish a rest before you can use it again.